omonimus1/competitive-programming/Lectures/Lecture10.md

 ![Deque](../images/deuque.png)
 [Learn more about deques](https://www.geeksforgeeks.org/deque-cpp-stl/)

+## Priority Queue

+A priority queue is a container deisng such that its first elment is alway the greatest of the elment it contains.
+Useful essentials built-in methods are:
+* empty()
+* size()
+* top() : access to the top element
+* push() : insert an element
+* pop() : remove top element

 ## Binary Heap

 Before to start to talk about Binary Heap, memorize the following definitions: